First aid: Animal bites

 If an animal bites you or your child, follow these guidelines:

 Doctors recommend getting a tetanus shot every 10 years.
 If your last one was more than five years ago and your wound is deep or dirty, your doctor may recommend a booster.
-You should have the booster as soon as possible after the injury.
+Get the booster as soon as possible after the injury.

 Domestic pets cause most animal bites.
-Dogs are more likely to bite than cats are.
-Cat bites, however, are more likely to cause infection.
+Dogs are more likely to bite than cats.
+Cat bites, however, are more likely to cause infection because they are usually puncture wounds and can't be thoroughly cleaned.
 Bites from nonimmunized domestic animals and wild animals carry the risk of rabies.
-Rabies is more common in raccoons, skunks, bats and foxes than in cats and dogs.
+Rabies is more common in bats, raccoons, skunks and foxes than in cats and dogs.
 Rabbits, squirrels and other rodents rarely carry rabies.

 Terms and conditions of use